apache/beam/website/www/site/content/en/documentation/sdks/python-machine-learning.md

 ## Troubleshooting

+If you run into problems with your pipeline or job, this section lists issues that you might encounter and provides suggestions for how to fix them.

+### Prediction results missing

 When you use a dictionary of tensors, the output might not include the prediction results.
 This issue occurs because the RunInference API supports tensors but not dictionaries of tensors.